 Parents requesting admission to an age group below the child's actual age should submit an application for the child's actual age group before the relevant closing date.
 The request for later admission should accompany the application.
 This enables the application to be processed and a school place secured in the child's actual age group if the request is refused.
 Parents will be informed of the outcome of their request prior to offer day.

 4 Appeals

-Parents/carers have a statutory right of appeal to an Independent Appeal Panel if a place is not offered.
+Parents/carers have a statutory right of appeal under the School Standards & Framework Act 1998 if a place is not offered.